 Workers’ attitudes and behaviours in relation to the technology itself is also likely to have an impact.
 A human worker’s trust in the technology can affect the outcomes of their interaction.
 One way to build trust is to involve human workers early on in tech implementation - giving people a voice, and addressing any concerns they have will help to create an environment where trust can be nurtured.

-The ethical implications of using emerging technologies in the workplace and the impact they have on people must be considered seriously.
-It’s crucial that HR professionals act as ‘critical friends’ as well as the main stakeholders ensure technology strategies are people-focused.
+The ethical implications of using AI and automation in the workplace and the impact they have on people must be considered seriously.
+It’s crucial that HR and other people professionals act as ‘critical friends’ as well as the main stakeholders ensure technology strategies are people-focussed.